 When you first start the AT10.1, the meter display alternates between dc output voltage and dc output current.
 Each reading is held for 2 seconds.
-Lights to the left of the display indicate whether the meter is displaying voltage or current.
+Indicator lights to the left of the display indicate whether the meter displaying voltage or current.
 If you want to "freeze" the meter to display only voltage, press the METER MODE key on the front panel.
-To freeze the meter to display only current, press the key again.
-Press the key twice more to revert to the alternating display.
+To freeze the meter to display only current, press the key Press the key twice again. to revert to the alternating display.

-- Turn on (close) the dc output circuit breaker (CB2) first. - The digital dc meter indicates battery voltage only.
+- Turn on (close) the dc output circuit breaker (CB2) first. - The digital meter indicates battery voltage only.
 If the meter display does not light, do not proceed.
 Turn off (open) the dc breaker (CB2). - Check all connections and the battery polarity again.
 Also check the battery voltage.
 It must be above 50% of nominal voltage to turn on the display.
 If you cannot find the problem, refer to the Troubleshooting Procedure in Section 3.1 on page 44.

 If you attempt to turn on the dc circuit breaker (CB2) with the battery connected in reverse polarity, the breaker will immediately trip.
 Do not try to close the dc breaker again, since this may damage the AT10.1.
+If your AT10.1 is equipped with dc fuses, one or both fuses will blow when the battery is reversed.
 Correct the battery polarity before proceeding.

 - If you have an optional temperature compensation probe installed, the front panel displays Pb during startup, indicating that temperature compensation is set up for lead-acid battery types.
 While this is being displayed, you can press any front panel key to change the display to read nicd, to change the temperature compensation setup for nickel-cadmium batteries.
-The choice you make is saved internally, and will be used again by the AT10.1 then next time it starts. - Turn on the front panel ac circuit breaker.
+The choice you make is saved internally, and will be used again by the AT10.1 then next time it starts. - Turn on the front panel ac breaker.
 The digital meter displays the output voltage and current.
 See Using the Digital Meter on page 24.
 You should hear a soft hum from the AT10.1 as the output current increases.